 Idiot’s guide to Power supplies

-Most smaller home-built or low power transmitters need a good 12-15 volt, 2A (Minimum) to 10A (stronger 50W or 100W transmitters) stabilised mains power supply.
-Note stabilised was printed in bold type, meaning output voltage is regulated and stabilised to specific voltage with minimum noise or fluctuation.
+Most smaller home-built or low power transmitters need a good 12-15 volt, 2A (Minimum) to 10A (stronger 50W or 100W transmitters) stabilized mains power supply.
+Note stabilized was printed in bold type, meaning output voltage is regulated and stabilized to specific voltage with minimum noise or fluctuation.
 The noise can usually be heard as a hum (50/60Hz).
 If switching power supply is used noise can appear at the switching frequency and produce weird results when mixing with other signals in the transmitter.

 Adjustable output voltage gives you an additional feature, you will be able to change your transmitter’s output power by changing voltage of your power supply.
 Not bad.
 You can sometimes squeeze more power out of your transmitter if you raise voltage over rated voltage for your transmitter just a little bit.
 But be careful, this is likely to destroy your output transistor, make some electrolytic capacitors blow up or cause excessive heating.
 MAXPRO exciters can take up to about 15.5V max before damage occurs.